TodePond/TodePondDotCom/sky/how-arroost-changed-me/for-real/readme.md

 With arroost—

-Arroost changed me because it made me practise coming out of my shell with music.
+Arroost changed me because it made me start coming out of my shell with music, and I haven't stopped.
 I care less and less about the rules!
 I now know that I don't need rhythm or timing or a beat.
 There's no "right" way to make music or sounds.
 And scales aren't real!
 Notes don't matter.
 I make the sounds that I want!
 I do what I want!
 And I'll keep coming out again and again to make that real!

 Some people don't like it!